a4711/KilnControl/README.md

 Control of the device and distribution of status is done via MQTT.
 I am using node-red to create a front end to the device.
 The heating curve can be specified by simple JSON format.

+The heating wire of the kiln is controled via SSR (solid state relay).
+The kiln has to be supplied via single wire 230V.
+The SSR is behind a relay, which is connected to a safety switch (only activated if the kiln is closed).
+__Dangerous: Do not connect the SSR directly between power supply and heating wire.
+You might have 230V on the heating wire! __

 The ESP modul can be configured via WifiManager.
 You have to configure your local WIFI settings, the MQTT server and the "DeviceName".
 The program creates a simple web server (port 80) where you can change the "DeviceName" and the MQTT server.